apigee/terraform-modules/README.md

 To deploy the sample, first create a copy of the example variables and edit according to your requirements.
 * [X with DNS peering](samples/x-dns-peering) for a basic Apigee X setup with DNS peering with a private DNS Zone containing records for Apigee and an example backend.
 * [X with Shared VPC](samples/x-shared-vpc) for an Apigee X setup in a Shared VPC that is exposed via a global external L7 load balancer.
-* [X with Dual Region](samples/x-dual-region) for an Apigee X setup in Shared VPC spanning two GCP Regions that is exposed via a global L7 load balancer.
+* [X with Multi Region](samples/x-multi-region) for an Apigee X setup in a Shared VPC exposed in multiple GCP Regions via a global L7 load balancer.
 Note that the sample uses an EVAL Apigee X Organization and hence a single Apigee X Instance only.
 In case you have a PROD Apigee X Organization then you will be able to easily extend the sample accordingly.

 ```sh
 cd samples/... # Sample from above